tsubik/tsubik.github.io/_posts/2012-10-07-simple-jqueryui-dialogmanager.md

 permalink: /blog/simple-jqueryui-dialogmanager/
 ---

-Recently I've been working on structuring and refactoring javascript code in a middle size application.
+Recently, I've been working on structuring and refactoring javascript code in a middle-sized application.
+The application was extensively using modal popups, and the design allowed to stack popups on each other.
-There are many modal popups, you know popup invoking popup and so on.
-Many of them were just created on div elements which already exist in the html markup.
-I thought that it would be a better idea to create these kinds of div elements only if I want to show a dialog using them.
+Many of them were just created on div elements that already existed in the HTML markup.
+What I thought would be a better idea was to create div elements dynamically only if I wanted to show a dialog.
-The next thing I'd like to achieve is to use default configuration for created dialogs.
+The next thing I'd like to achieve was using a default configuration for created dialogs.
-Also, I want my div element destroyed after closing the dialog.
+What's more, I wanted my div element destroyed after closing the dialog.

 <!--more-->

-Ok.
+Alright.
 Enough talking.
 Show me some code!

 <noscript><pre>
 ;(function(w){